GSG-G7/shrinc/README.md

 ## **Problem**

-people who are busy and can't find a therapist quickly and easily or who don't have enough money to ask therapists and get contact with them or who don't know the appropriate type of therapy.
+People who are busy and can't find a therapist quickly and easily or who don't have enough money to ask therapists and get contact with them or who don't know the appropriate type of therapy.

 ## **Solution**

-make app to facilitate user reaching to the appropirate therpay and connect with therapist At the right time and at with less costs.
+Make app to facilitate user reaching to the appropirate therpay and connect with therapist At the right time and at with less costs.

 ## **User Journey**